A Basic Guide to Interior Wall Graphics

 The matte finish is important because interior lighting can produce hotspots of glare on traditional glossy vinyl surfaces obscuring the text or graphic.
 Matte vinyl is a rare commodity in the sign industry.
-Out of the over 30 different lines of self adhesive plotter films we stock, only ORACAL 631 and MACtac 8900 have a matte finish.
+Out of the over 30 different lines of self adhesive plotter films we stock, only ORACAL 631, EnduraMATTE, and MACtac 8900 have a matte finish.
 These have proven to be very popular with our customers installing wall words.

 The other critical element is the adhesive.
 Most vinyls have permanent adhesives designed for long term outdoor use.
 These aren’t good for interior décor, trade show graphics, or promotional retail signage.
 When it’s time to remove the graphic, a permanent adhesive can damage painted walls.
-The aforementioned 631 and 8900 both have low tack removable adhesives, so they’re perfect for these applications.
+The aforementioned 631, EnduraMATTE, and 8900 films all have low tack removable adhesives, so they’re perfect for these applications.
 (Avery 700 High Performance (formerly known as A6) has a luster finish that may be suitable for indoor signage, but it comes with a permanent solvent adhesive.
 While it can be used for long term indoor signage, it’s not suitable for seasonal interior home décor or promotional retail signage.)

 2) Unique Materials: Medium Tack Application Tape

-So the tape’s adhesive compound must be aggressive enough to pull the vinyl off the liner, then passive enough to let go if it so it can stick to a painted wall.
+So the tape’s adhesive compound must be aggressive enough to pull the vinyl off the liner, then passive enough to let go if it so the decal can stick to a painted wall.
 Manufacturing “passive-aggressive” transfer tape is quite a challenge for the tape manufacturers and there are only a few that get it right.

 Surface Challenges: Pushing the Envelope